byaliego/hackerRank-linux/comparing-numbers/README.md

 Problem Statement
 Given two integers, X and Y, identify whether X<Y or X>Y or X=Y.
-Comparisons in a shell script may either be accomplished using regular operators (such as <or >) or using (-lt, -gt, -eq, i.e. less than, greater than, equal to) for POSIX shells.
-This discussion on stack overflow contains useful information on this topic.

 Input Format
 Two lines containing one integer each (X and Y, respectively).
 Output Format